 About Upcoming New Release, MISSING PICTURES:

-TRIGGER WARNING: References to sexual assault, depiction of suicidal ideations as well as delusional psychosis.
+Trigger Warning: References to sexual assault (not explicit), depiction of suicidal ideations and delusional psychosis.

 As my gift to you, check out this free 'Date Debacle' story featuring Claire Colson from MISSING PICTURES!

 Preview from THE CHEESEMAKER AND THE POMEGRANATE COCKTAIL:

 "How do you know you’re really sick?
 Because your life is reduced to a disjointed collection of days when you actually shower and see people, a scatter diagram of data points that punctuate the near-interminable pauses where you don’t.
 How will I know when I’m better?
 When all the days connect together again and life follows the line like a guide wire.
 Or a cliff’s edge.

 Right now, I’m still in the scatter graph period, intermittently mustering the courage to reach for moments that I can pin to my graph and cling to, this date being one.
 Still, this guy has real promise, and so I’m hoping he won’t be just a blip.
 His profile says ‘retired lawyer’, but he looks young.
 So he must be pretty well off.
 And now he runs an artisanal cheese shop in East Nashville.
 He makes his own aged cheddar – I Googled it.